 As part of this focus, ERO may engage the Resource Teacher: Learning and Behaviour (RTLB).
 ERO’s main interest will be the programmes that are put in place and the difference RTLB intervention is making.
 The majority of this information will come from reading documents and talking with staff and trustees in the school being reviewed, rather than directly from the RTLB.

 ERO is contracted to audit the teacher registration and practising certificate process on behalf of the Education Council.
-When RTLB are employed by a school undergoing an ERO review, their teacher registration will be audited if their practising certificate has been endorsed by the professional leader of that school, or renewed in the six months prior to the ERO review.
+When RTLB are employed by a school undergoing an ERO review, their teacher registration will be audited if their practising certificate has been endorsed by the professional leader of that school, or renewed in the twelve months prior to the ERO review.